ABOUT THE FILMMAKERS

-Documentaries by Brangan and Heddle have been broadcast and toured nationally and internationally; aired in Congress, the United Nations, on PBS, ABC, CNN, cable; and used in parliaments, universities, libraries and by citizens’ organizations and NGO’s worldwide.
+Documentaries by Brangan and Heddle have been broadcast and toured nationally and internationally; screened in Congress, the United Nations, aired on PBS, ABC, CNN, cable; and used in parliaments, universities, libraries and by citizens’ organizations and NGO’s worldwide.
 Their work has been honored at the Sundance, American, San Francisco Asian-American, Dallas, Hawaii International and Margaret Mead Film Festivals, among others.

-For more history and past work, please visit http://eon3.net/about/timeline.html.
+For more about EON, please visit EON3.org